tc39/proposal-shadowrealm/explainer.md

 However, the [Compartments](https://github.com/tc39/proposal-compartments) proposal plans to provide the low level hooks to control the module graph per ShadowRealm.
 This is one of the intersection semantics between the two proposals.

-## <a name='Integrity'></a>Integrity

-We believe that realms can be a good complement to integrity mechanisms by providing ways to evaluate code across different object graphs (different global objects) while maintaining the integrity of both realms.
-A concrete example of this is the Google's AMP current mechanism:

-* Google News App creates multiples sub-apps that can be presented to the user.
-* Each sub-app runs in a cross-domain iframe (communicating with the main app via post-message).
-* Each vendor (one per app) can attempt to enhance their sub-app that display their content by executing their code in a shadowRealm that provide access to a well defined set of APIs to preserve the integrity of the sub-app.

-There are many examples like this for the web: Google Sheets, Figma's plugins, or Salesforce's Locker Service for Web Components.

-### <a name='SecurityvsIntegrity'></a>Security vs Integrity

-There are also other more exotic cases in which measuring of time ("security") is not a concern, especially in IOT where many devices might not have process boundaries at all.
-Or examples where security is not a concern, e.g.: test runners like jest (from facebook) that relies on nodejs, JSDOM and VM contexts to execute individual tests while sharing a segment of the object graph to achieve the desired performance budget.
-No doubts that this type of tools are extremely popular these days, e.g.: JSDOM has 10M installs per week according to NPM's registry.

 ### <a name='Example:VirtualizedContexts'></a>Example: Virtualized Contexts